-As part of the Nomadic Herders concept, ICR applied and were awarded funding from the Norwegian Ministry of Climate and Environment for the project Nomadic Herders Sápmi.
-This project represented the Scandinavian part of Nomadic Herders, and focused on two main areas/ work packages:
+As part of the Nomadic Herders concept, ICR applied and were awarded funding from the Norwegian Ministry of Climate and Environment for the project Nomadic Herders Sápmi, finalized in 2017.
+A follow up project was applied and was awarded in 2018, to be finalized in 2019.
+This sub-project focus on training of youth in the Arctic Council system, linking to biodiversity and nature protection.